 HITG 202 HEALTHCARE DELIVERY SYSTEMS - Study of the healthcare delivery system in the U.S.; the structure and operation of a healthcare organization and the role of various healthcare providers and disciplines; and health record content, data sets, licensure, certification, and accreditation, applicable computer information systems, and reimbursement systems in alternative healthcare facilities.
+Prerequisites: HITG 105 and 110.
 (3-0-3)

 HITG 208 INTRODUCTION TO MEDICAL SCIENCE - A study of the nature and etiology of disease.
 An introduction to symptomatology, clinical diagnosis, and treatment of diseases.
 Review of basic anatomical structures, assessing the major pathological conditions, and an introduction to the pharmacological treatment of diseases per body system.
-Prerequisites: ALLH 210; BIOL 220 & 220L.
+Prerequisites: ALLH 210; BIOL 220, BIOL 220L, BIOL 222L, HITG 105 and HITG 110.
 (3-0-3)

 HITG 209 ENTRY LEVEL REVIEW SEMINAR - Lectures, presentations, mock exams, and administration of a comprehensive exam related to the first twelve months of professional courses in preparation for a national certification examination.
-(0-3-1)

-HITG 215 HEALTH INFORMATION TECHNOLOGY AND SYSTEMS - Overview of computer technology concepts related to healthcare and application of the tools and techniques for collecting, storing, and retrieving data.
-(3-0-3)

-HITG 217 BASIC CODING LECTURE AND LAB - Overview of ICD-9-CM coding system with an emphasis on basic coding rules, regulations, and conventions.
-Study of other classifications, nomenclatures, and medical vocabularies with an introduction to ICD-10-CM/PCS purpose, content, and structure.
-Laboratory application of ICD -9- CM coding rules in acute care and ambulatory settings using manual and automated encoding systems.
-(4-1-4)

-HITG 222 ADVANCED CODING - Overview of the CPT-4/HCPCS coding system with emphasis on basic coding rules and application of CPT/HCPCS coding procedures in the ambulatory care setting utilizing manual and automated encoding systems.
-(3-1-3)

-HITG 223 BILLING AND REIMBURSEMENT METHODS - Overview of reimbursement methodologies inclusive of Prospective Payment System, Diagnosis Related Groups, Resource Based Relative Value System, Ambulatory Patient Groups, Case Mix Analysis, and other reimbursement program such as managed care, Medicare, etc. An introduction to revenue cycle management to include billing processes, claims management, and chargemaster.
-(3-0-3)

-HITG 224 CODING REVIEW SEMINAR - Lectures, presentations, mock exams, and administration of a comprehensive exam related to coding guidelines, classification systems, and reimbursement methods in preparation a national certification examination.
-(3-0-1)

-HITG 231 HEALTHCARE STATISTICS & QUALITY IMPROVEMENT - Computation and display of healthcare statistical data for administrative purposes, quality improvement concepts and tools, accrediting and licensing standards for health record documentation, case management, risk management, and medical staff credentialing processes.
-(3-0-3)

-HITG 233 ORGANIZATIONAL RESOURCES AND MANAGEMENT - Study and application of the basic functions of management, and human, financial, and physical resources.
+Prerequisites: HITG 109 and 202.
+(4-0-1)

+- HITG 215 HEALTH INFORMATION TECHNOLOGY AND SYSTEMS Overview of computer technology concepts related to healthcare and application of the tools and techniques for collecting, storing, and retrieving data.
+Prerequisites: HITG 105 and HITG 110.
+(3-0-3) - HITG 225 BASIC CODING LECTURE AND LAB Classifying diseases and operations using ICD-10-CM/PCS along with coding/sequencing guidelines, clinical vocabularies, terminologies/nomenclatures.
+The interaction of different Prospective Payment Systems with classification systems will be emphasized.
+Evaluating the accuracy of diagnostic and procedural coding along with data quality, the Uniform Hospital Discharge Data Set.
+Prerequisites: HITG 105, 110, and 208.
+(3-1-3) - HITG 222 ADVANCED CODING Overview of the CPT-4/HCPCS coding system with emphasis on basic coding rules and application of CPT/HCPCS coding procedures in the ambulatory care setting utilizing manual and automated encoding systems.
+Prerequisites: HITG 105, HITG 110, and HITG 208.
+(3-1-3) - HITG 223 BILLING AND REIMBURSEMENT METHODS Overview of reimbursement methodologies inclusive of Prospective Payment System, Diagnosis Related Groups, Resource Based Relative Value System, Ambulatory Patient Groups, Case Mix Analysis, and other reimbursement program such as managed care, Medicare, etc. An introduction to revenue cycle management to include billing processes, claims management, and chargemaster.
+Prerequisites: HITG 105, HITG 110, and HITG 208.
+(3-0-3) - HITG 227 CODING REVIEW SEMINAR Lectures, presentations, mock exams, and administration of a comprehensive exam related to coding guidelines, classification systems, and reimbursement methods in preparation a national certification examination.
+Prerequisites: HITG 208, HITG 217, HITG 222, and HITG 223.
+(3-0-3) - HITG 231 HEALTHCARE STATISTICS & QUALITY IMPROVEMENT Computation and display of healthcare statistical data for administrative purposes, quality improvement concepts and tools, accrediting and licensing standards for health record documentation, case management, risk management, and medical staff credentialing processes.
+Prerequisites: HITG 105 and HITG 110.
+(3-0-3) - HITG 233 ORGANIZATIONAL RESOURCES AND MANAGEMENT Study and application of the basic functions of management, and human, financial, and physical resources.
 Topics include: planning, organizing, controlling, leading, team-building, orientation and training programs, workflow processes, budgets, resource allocation, staffing, and ergonomics.
-(3-1-3)

-HITG 246 PROFESSIONAL PRACTICE EXPERIENCE I - On-site supervised work experience in hospitals, affiliation sites, or non-traditional settings related to the practical application of routine health record procedures, storage, retrieval systems, legal aspects, and basic coding.
+Prerequisites: HITG 105 and HITG 110 (3-1-3) - HITG 241 PROFESSIONAL PRACTICE EXPERIENCE I On-site supervised work experience in hospitals, affiliation sites, or non-traditional settings related to the practical application of routine health record procedures, storage, retrieval systems, legal aspects, and basic coding.
 (Simulated and/or directed).
-(0-12-2)
+Prerequisites: HITG 209 and HITG 224 (0-12-2)